 No Break through Ideas?

-All of this is not to say that customers feedback is not able to deliver break through ideas.
-It just means that discontinuous innovation is the key goal of customer feedback.
+All of this is not to say that customer feedback is not able to deliver break through ideas.
+It just means that discontinuous innovation is not the primary goal of customer feedback.

-Break through ideas are possible and in fact one client tells me they have estimated that 1 in 1,000 customer comments is the seed for a major innovation in their business.
-[Tweet this Stat]
+Break through ideas from customer feedback indeed common.
+In fact, one of our clients estimated that 1 in 1,000 customer comments is the seed for a major innovation in the business.

 Market research is more about building the refinery or manufacturing facility than improving it in an incremental manner.
-This about gathering the input to create new products and services.
+It is about gathering the input to create new products and services.

 Strategic in nature